The Complete Guide to Auto Repair Shop Marketing

 Too many words are overwhelming for website visitors.

 If you end up needing a significant amount of text on your website, break it up into one- to three-sentence chunks.
-Large blocks of wording are difficult to digest, can appear cluttered (especially on a phone), and take away space that could be used for other purposes.
+Large blocks of wording are difficult to digest, appear cluttered, and take away space that could be used for other purposes, such as videos clips or review forums.

 People seeking information about auto repair shops may be stressed and looking to scan your site as quickly as possible.
 Describing who you are…what key services you provide…and what sets you apart as concisely as possible makes your company appear more professional and efficient.